MattDemers/tutorials/making-gifs.md

 **From Beginning To End** does just that.
 However, if what you're importing is over 500 frames, it will be cut off from the end.

 **Selected Range Only** will use the In/Out arrows of the timeline to the right to determine what you're importing.
-YOu can use the Play Button and the previous/next frame buttons to fine-tune this.
+You can use the Play Button and the previous/next frame buttons to fine-tune this.

 **Limit to Every # Frames** will shrink the size of your end selection by taking out every *n* frame.
 Selecting "2" here will take out every second frame, etc.